Welcome to the Summer term 2019.

 13th to 17th May is Mental Health Awareness week.

 We will be talking to the children about 'comparing yourself against others' and how that can make us sad sometimes.
 We will be trying to change that comparison into a compliment by telling the person that we are admiring what it is we like about them.

 We will also be creating a stress awareness space in the KS2 classrooms and get the children involved in sharing the positive things they do when stressed.
 KS1 will be discussing what children can do when they are not feeling happy.

 You can help at home by reading books at home about acceptance and taking pride in who you are.

 For tips about parenting try this parenting podcast: https://www.drkathyweston.com/podcast

-Our well-being and RE focus for this half-term is the 'Generosity'.
+Our focus for this half-term is the 'Forgiveness'.